Low Histamine Yogurt Recipe (also Low Oxalate, Low Lectin, Low Carb Nogurt Parfait)

 Be careful about coconut cream you buy at the grocery store, though.

 Most coconut creams and milks almost always have xanthan gum or some other thickener.

 These thickeners are bad news for histamine problems.
 You want to make sure the ingredients only say coconut.
 And maybe water.
 That’s all.

-The company states that they direct their packing facilities to select cans with no detectable levels of BPA.
-They also perform independent tests by a licensed, domestic third party laboratory.
+The company states that they select cans with no detectable levels of BPA.
+They also perform independent tests by a licensed, domestic, third party laboratory.